 The College of Licensed Practical Nurses of Alberta (CLPNA) regulates the licensed practical nurse profession in a manner that protects and serves the public.

-CLPNA regulates the profession by setting entry-to-practice requirements, establishing, promoting and enforcing standards for registration, practice, and professional conduct, and enhancing the care provided by members of the profession through the Continuing Competency Program.
+The CLPNA regulates the profession by setting entry-to-practice requirements, establishing, promoting, and enforcing standards for registration, practice, and professional conduct, and enhancing the care provided by members of the profession through the Continuing Competency Program.

 The Role of the College of Licensed Practical Nurses of Alberta

-CLPNA exists to protect Alberta healthcare users.
+The CLPNA exists to protect Alberta’s healthcare users.
 Our first responsibility is to the public.
-We regulate the profession of Licensed Practical Nursing, setting and maintaining standards to ensure the public receives safe, competent, and ethical healthcare services.
+We regulate the profession by setting and maintaining standards for registration, practice, and conduct for practical nurses.
 Our focus and commitment to public protection underpins everything we do.

-Albertans can be confident Licensed Practical Nurses are regulated through CLPNA’s enactment of government legislation.
+Albertans can be confident Licensed Practical Nurses (LPN) are regulated through the CLPNA’s enactment of government legislation.

 The CLPNA’s role includes:

-Licensed Practical Nurses are health professionals regulated by the Health Professions Act (HPA).
-This legislation gives the CLPNA the ability to govern and regulate the profession of Licensed Practical Nursing in Alberta.
+Licensed Practical Nurses are health professionals regulated by Alberta’s Health Professions Act (HPA).
+This legislation gives the CLPNA the ability to govern and regulate the profession.